MicroFlow: An Efficient Rust-Based Inference Engine for TinyML

 \item {\bf Efficient memory allocation} -- In MicroFlow, the memory needed by the inference process is statically allocated, i.e. completely determined at compile-time and allocated before program execution.
 It is also automatically deallocated by the stack, avoiding manual memory management by the programmer.
 This guarantees safe and efficient memory usage according to the model's requirements.
 Moreover, a new page-based method for memory access, where only subsets of the NN model are loaded into RAM for sequential processing, enables the inference on highly resource-constrained devices, including 8-bit MCUs.

 \item {\bf Modular and open-source implementation} -- Microflow's code is completely open-source and freely available on GitHub\footnote{\url{https://github.com/matteocarnelos/microflow-rs}}.
-Detailed experimental results are provided by benchmarking against the state-of-the-art in TinyML (i.e. TFLM).
-The modular design and availability of the code allow future improvements of the software and new comparisons by the Embedded Systems and IoT communities.
+The repository includes the Rust source code and its documentation to facilitate reproducibility and further development by the Embedded Systems and IoT communities.
+Moreover, detailed experimental results are provided by benchmarking against the state-of-the-art in TinyML (i.e. TFLM).

 \end{itemize}